 If you have questions or issues related to parental leave, or other rights of new parents, contact the Guild’s Legal Department at (212) 767-7844.

-Many of the Guild’s Staff news contracts include provisions establishing the right to parental leave for covered employees.
+Many of the Guild’s Broadcast/Cable/Streaming News and Online Media contracts include provisions establishing the right to parental leave for covered employees.
 In contracts without explicit mention of parental leave, the issue may be addressed less directly, through provisions that product employee benefits more broadly.
 If you work in New York, you are also protected by the New York Paid Family Leave law addressed below.

 In addition to the new parental leave provisions in the MBA and in staff CBAs, some writers may be entitled to leave–both paid and unpaid–under an assortment of state and federal statutes.
 Leave periods under these laws run concurrently with the MBA- or CBA-protected leave, and each law has different requirements for eligibility.
 The primary statutes that may be of use to writers are the following: